HardisonCo/.github/international/yemen/ye-health/hms-agx/index.md

 ## Integration Points

-This document outlines how HMS-AGX is integrated with ye_Health systems in Yemen.
+This document outlines how HMS-AGX is integrated with ye-health systems in Yemen.